 - Antiques should be registered to avoid issues upon re-export in the future due to the strict regulations on Chinese Customs regarding the export of antiques.

 - Milk powder and manufactured meat cannot be included in air shipments.

 - Electrical appliances (duties of 20%)

-- Books (a letter of explanation must be included and detail where the books were purchased, the total number, the book titles and value of each, the subject matter etc., e.g., work, study.
-More than 10 books are dutiable (returning Chinese).
+- Books (a letter of explanation must be included and detail where the books were purchased, the total number, the book titles, and value of each, the subject matter etc., e.g., work, study.
+More than 10 books are dutiable (returning citizens).

 - Food products must be dry goods, original canned or vacuum packed, in sealed packaging only.

-- One small carton of food items may be included in air shipments and two or three small cartons for sea shipments.
+- One small carton of food items may be included in air shipments and 2-3 small cartons for sea shipments.

 - Food products are subject to duties of approximately 10% of the declared value.

 - Customs reserves the right to levy higher duties and taxes on quantities deemed commercial.